-Frady’s Panthers have held their own against the powerful programs in the state, posting five wins over Georgia Tech and Georgia since 2007.
+Frady’s Panthers have held their own against the powerful programs in the state, posting six wins over Georgia Tech and Georgia since 2007, including back-to-back wins over the Bulldogs the last two years.

 Prior to the 2012 season, Georgia State was honored as the nation’s Most Valuable Program by the National Alliance of College Summer Baseball, indicative of the Panthers’ continued offseason success.